Yosemite Elopement Guide

 Cathedral Beach in Yosemite Valley can be found along the banks of the Merced River.
 Situated near the iconic El Capitan, the beach provides a stunning panoramic view of the granite cliffs and lush surrounding scenery.
 The sandy shoreline, framed by towering pine trees, offers a peaceful retreat where visitors can bask in the natural beauty of Yosemite.

 This area is listed as one of the approved wedding ceremony locations.
-Some things to note is monitoring for this location is needed for groups of 35-50 people.
-There is limited parking (6 cars max), and the area is closed November through memorial day weekend.
+One thing to note is monitoring for this location is needed for groups of 35-50 people.
+There is limited parking (6 cars max), and the area is closed November through Memorial Day weekend.

 Check out this ceremony and brunch at Cathedral Beach.